iorchard/burrito_docs/source/install/install_offline.rst

   * Only one IP: 192.168.20.95/32 (192.168.20.95 can be assigned.)

 storage_backends
-  Burrito supports two storage backends - ceph, netapp, and powerflex.
+  Burrito supports 3 storage backends - ceph, netapp, and powerflex.

   If there are multiple backends, the first one is the default backend.
   It means the default storageclass, glance store and the default cinder